andrewmcveigh/plugin-fileupload/README.md

 Copyright © 2013 Andrew Mcveigh

-Distributed under the Apache License, Version 2.0, the same as Select2.
+Distributed under the Eclipse Public License, the same as Clojure.